SASCHA RILEY'S UNVERIFIED ALLEGATIONS: Lisa Voldeng's Cringeworthy & Irresponsible Interview of a Sexual Abuse Victim

 Dangers of Blindly Accepting Riley’s Allegations as Truth

-I understand the urge to blindly believe everything that is thrown out there.
+I understand the urge to believe everything that is thrown out there.
 And I know there are many victims of Donald Trump.
-But I think it is dangerous for us to automatically confirm any allegation without first carefully vetting each claim with corroborating evidence.
-Otherwise, we are doing injustice to the other victims whose claims we already have substantial, reliable, and credible evidence of.
-Blindly adopting an unknown person’s allegations is not a good for anyone.
+But I think it is dangerous for us to automatically confirm and get behind any allegation without first carefully vetting each claim with corroborating evidence.

 The problem I have with Riley’s allegations is that they often clash with established historical timelines.
 That’s not to say that his allegations are false.
 But he admittedly has difficulties recalling certain information.
 That’s normal.
 It does not mean he is lying.